 Visit the Locations page for maps and information about the Township’s parks, open spaces, and trails.
 Visit the Township Events page and the Calendar for information about upcoming events and meetings and the Trail Blazer Run page for information on our annual event!
 Visit the Other Events page for information on upcoming nearby activities.

 Chapter 22 of the Township Code contains the rules and regulations for the use of parks, trails, and open spaces.

 FORMS & APPLICATIONS

-Park-related forms and applications are provided below.
-They can also be accessed from the Docs & Forms Page.
+Park-related forms and applications can be accessed from the Docs & Forms page.

 VOLUNTEER AND EAGLE SCOUT OPPORTUNITIES

-Many people have no idea how critical volunteers are to the day-to-day operation of a municipality.
-East Bradford Township has a paid staff that consists of 13 people (7 public works employees and 6 managerial / administrative employees).
-However, in addition to these individuals, the Township relies on over 200 volunteers on a regular basis.
-Approximately half of those people offer time to help maintain Township parks, open spaces, and trails (the other half serve on a variety of boards and commissions).
-There’s no question – East Bradford Township would not function as it does today without the generous help of local residents.
+Volunteers are critical to the day-to-day operation of a municipality.
+In addition to municipal staff, the Township regularly relies on over two hundred volunteers.
+Approximately half of those people offer time helping to maintain Township parks and trails.
+There’s no question – East Bradford Township could not function as it does today without the generous help of local residents.
 To learn more about volunteer opportunities, contact Rich Phifer.

-Eagle Scout Candidates have played an integral part in providing facility upgrades at our parks and open space properties.
-If you are an Eagle Scout Candidate looking for a project we have created a list of ideas for consideration but we are open to any ideas you may have.
+Eagle Scout candidates have played an integral part in improving East Bradford’s parkland.
+If you are an Eagle Scout candidate looking for a project, we have created a list of needs to explore with you, but we are also open to ideas you may wish to share.
 Please contact Rich Phifer for more information.